 Mohammed Ismail Ansari

-I like to work with software, computers, gadgets, cars, and almost every other mechanical thing that can be tinkered with.
-Apart from re-arranging lines of computer code, I also like to plan and visualize, delete data and check items off a list.
+I like to work with computer software (and hardware), cars, and almost every other machine that can be tinkered with.
+I do re-arrange (and sometimes add) lines of computer code professionally, but I also love to delete data, plan tasks, and check items off a list.

-I'm a passionate computer & technology enthusiast with twelve years of professional and over seventeen years of overall experience working with computer software.
-My strong attention to detail also applies to the software solutions I deliver.
+I'm a passionate computer & technology enthusiast with almost fourteen years of professional and over nineteen years of overall experience working with computer software.

-Having started my professional career back in 2009 with Microsoft technologies like .NET, WPF, and Silverlight and then later having spent most later half on the front-end, I prefer not to limit myself to the language, frameworks, libraries, or platforms that I work with.
-Instead, I see them as tools to achieve results, which is mostly solving real-world problems using computer code.
+Having started my professional career back in 2009 with Microsoft technologies and then later having spent most later half on the front-end, I've touched and explored several platforms and tech stacks.
+Over the years, I've learned not to limit myself to the language, frameworks, libraries, or platforms I'm familiar with, but instead see them as tools to achieve results, which is mostly solving real-world problems using computer code.

-Interacting with code happens at both work and off-work.
-Working with computers is one of my primary interests and I consider it as something more than just a means to earn my living.
-Outside of work, I'm a regular contributor to open-source software and have a decent reputation in online software development communities.
+Because working with computers is one of my primary interests, I consider it as something more than just a means to pay my bills.
+This means that interaction with computer code happens both at work and outside work.
+Needless to say, I'm a regular contributor to open-source software and have a respectable identity across software development communities on the web.